pzemtsov/pzemtsov.github.io/_posts/2014-05-09-gcc-optimisations-and-pointer-aliasing.md

 {% endhighlight %}

-Let's assume we know there is no aliasing here, because we work with a regular pointer structure, where `p` is a pointer to an array of pointers to arrays of `char` (a usual way to implement two-dimentions arrays), and we know no one is using unsafe casts.
+Let's assume we know there is no aliasing here, because we work with a regular pointer structure, where `p` is a pointer to an array of pointers to arrays of `char` (a usual way to implement two-dimensions arrays), and we know no one is using unsafe casts.
 We want to tell this fact to the compiler.
 Maybe `__restrict__` will help?

 No, applying this qualifier to `p` does not help, this code